holla394/national-parks-web-app/README.md

 * Created map using Leaflet that zooms to park boundaries based upon park selection

-* Added user location using Leaflet accurate position for initial site load
+* Added user location using Leaflet JavaScript Plugin Accurate Position for the initial site load

 * Populated Twitter data for park selection